aniruddhballal/VenPay/README.md

 note ps:
 1. a lot of dev happened on vendor side, nothing much on company side - FUNNILY, the gap in the prod-desc box still does exist? lol
-2. issues with the calendar (on non-net30 payments) - DONE, RESOLVED!
+DONEEE!
+2. issues with the calendar (on non-net30 payments)
-3. add new product card - edit features - expansion level bug + lack of features that updateproductcard has
+3. add new product card - edit features - expansion level bug + lack of features that updateproductcard has DONE!
 4. update image - better the ui
-5. cut stuff from reminaing.css that have no usage in any tsx file
+5. cut stuff from reminaing.css that have no usage in any tsx file - ONGOING RESOLVED!
 6. find out why the code is still looking for deleted products' ids - check backend product deletion logic?
+DONE, I THINK.
 7. add back to dashboard button on the productdetails page - add link to visit vendor profile from product details page
-8. unify the mui styles thoughout the whole website - pick a colour theme and go by it, the buttons, the effects
+8. unify the mui styles thoughout the whole website - pick a colour theme and go by it, the buttons, the effects - YET TO DO
 9. poem on cycle
-10. organise all the word docs into Incessantly.docx DONE KINDA 11. switch to redux, reduxtoolkit instead of local state management - ONGOINGGG DONE 12. on minimised screen, the price overflows out of the box - but name and desc dont. - DONE DONE 13. on user details page - add a mailto link - DONE
+DONE 10. organise all the word docs into Incessantly.docx DONE KINDA 11. switch to redux, reduxtoolkit instead of local state management - ONGOINGGG DONE 12. on minimised screen, the price overflows out of the box - but name and desc dont. - DONE DONE 13. on user details page - add a mailto link - DONE